reflex-dev/reflex-web/docs/library/forms/select_root.md

 ```

-The `on_value_change` event handler is called when the value changes.

-The `on_open_change` event handler acts in a similar way called the open state of the select changes.
+The `on_open_change` event handler acts in a similar way to the `on_value_change` and is called when the open state of the select changes.

 ```python demo
 select_root(